awestover/thoughts/content/0stack/backdoors and deceptive alignment.md

 **Claim 2** this thing is not efficiently PAC learnable.

 **Proof:** it's just random lol.
-Actually, I don't really like this:
-- if you're given whitebox access and can ref the oracle this seems false.

 > [!tip] the story on whitebox or not
 > - For defendability they always assume whitebox access.
-> - When talking about learning, they always mean that you ONLY get SAMPLES.
+> - When talking about PAC learning, they always mean that you ONLY get SAMPLES.
 > - In particular, for purposes of learning, you don't get queries and definitely don't get whitebox access to the thing.
 > - So basically their "this is defendable but not PAC learnable" claims are saying "we're doing something interesting with either the whitebox access, blackbox query access, or the fact that we don't need to output the function just tell if it's weird or not."
 > - Learning a function doesn't make any sense if you have whitebox access to the function